2025 Integrated Report

-We are pleased to present our annual Integrated Report highlighting our sustainability and financial performance for the year 2024.
-This report serves to illustrate how we generate long-term value for our stakeholders through strategic initiatives, strong leadership, and a commitment to transparency.
+Our 2025 Integrated Report highlights our sustainability and financial performance for the past year, and how we are creating long-term value for our stakeholders through focused strategy, strong leadership, and transparent reporting.

 A Message from the Executive Chair